List of DC Comics characters: S: Steadfast

-Steadfast is a character appearing in American comic books published by DC Comics.
+Steadfast is a character appearing in comic books published by DC Comics.
 The character first appeared in The Flash (vol. 5) #69 (June 2019), and was created by Joshua Williamson and Rafa Sandoval.

 He is an unnamed solitary man who is empowered by the Still Force which granted him motion-negating abilities, similar to Fuerza and Psych.
 Steadfast's time abilities help Barry Allen to save the Multiverse.
 Steadfast is seemingly killed by the Black Flash, but survived thanks to the Flash, Kid Flash and Avery Ho before his abilities are absorbed by Hunter Zolomon.

 Steadfast in other media

 A variation of Steadfast named Deon Owens appears in The Flash, portrayed by Christian Magby.
 This version is a citizen of Masonville who was previously a football player before suffering a career-ending knee injury and can manipulate time using the Still Force.
 Introduced in the seventh season, he is intimated by the Speed Force before he decides to help Barry Allen, Fuerza and Psych in humbling the Speed Force and bringing balance to the universe.
-In the eighth season, Deon helps Iris West-Allen with a time sickness before getting sick himself, which results in the Negative Still Force stealing his likeness until he recovers.
+In the eighth season, Deon helps Iris West-Allen with a time sickness before getting sick himself to which the Negative Still Force steals his likeness until he recovers.

 Clarissa Stein

-Clarissa Stein is a character appearing in American comic books published by DC Comics.
-The character was created by Gerry Conway and Pat Broderick, and first appeared in Firestorm (vol. 2) #10.
+Clarissa Stein is a character appearing in comic books published by DC Comics.
+The character was created by Gerry Conway and Pat Broderick, and first appeared in Firestorm (vol. 2) #10 (March 1983).
 She is the estranged wife of Martin Stein.